timrijckaert/BetterBottomBar/README.md

 You can change the default colors with the `app:colors` attribute.
 Make sure to reference an `IntArray` of colors

+When no color array has been added, no animation will happen.

 ```xml
 <be.rijckaert.tim.library.BetterBottomBar
         android:layout_width="match_parent"